slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Software is no longer sold, is adopted

+2022-03-19

+- Self explanatory.

 ### Web3

 2022-03-14